 If there were witnesses to the damage, it’s important to get their names and phone numbers.
 If the damage is extensive enough, you might also have a police report.
 A tow truck might need to haul your car away and the tow truck driver’s testimony might be used as well.

 Collision coverage on your policy is generally what’s going to help you with pothole damage when it is approved by the insurance company.

-States will not require you to have collision coverage, though a lienholder might.
+States will not require you to have collision insurance coverage, though a lienholder might.
 The collision coverage is what will protect you against things that you hit.